bnathyuw/aws-key-git-hook/FEATURES.md

 - Matches keys and secrets enclosed in single quotes
 - Matches keys and secrets enclosed in double quotes
 - Matches keys and secrets surrounded by whitespace
+- Doesn't match strings of characters of not quite the right length
 - Displays to the user a single key found
 - Displays to the user a single secret found
 - Displays to the user multiple keys and secrets found